StreamlabsSupport/Streamlabs-Desktop/README.md

 - [Download](http://streamlabs.com/slobs) latest installer and run this as administrator while any AV is disabled temorarily.
 - Add `%appdata%\slobs-client` directory to your Anti-Virus whitelist to not scan/block there.

 > If you are still having the issue you could try to clear the user data of Streamlabs OBS and see if that could resolve the issue with starting up.
-Do keep in mind by doing so you are deleting user data and you need to login, redo your settings and potentially re-adjust your scenes and scene collections depending on the cloud recovery. **Not recommended but only used as last resort.**
+Do keep in mind by doing so you are deleting user data and you need to login, redo your settings and potentially re-adjust your scenes and scene collections depending on the cloud recovery.

 - Make sure Streamlabs OBS is closed and not running in the background in task manager.
-- Navigate to `%appdata%` in Windows explorer.
+- Navigate to `%appdata%` in Windows (winlogo+r or search).
-- Rename `slobs-client` to `_slobs-client` found here.
+- Delete or rename (to keep a backup) `slobs-client` that is found here.
-- Start Streamlabs OBS and close it again (without logging in).
-- Copy the folders `SceneCollections` from `_slobs-client` to `slobs-client`.
-- Start Streamlabs OBS again and log in.
+- Try starting Streamlabs OBS again (as administrator)
-- Redo the settings as these are not recovered.

 ## If you are on Windows 7 please do the following if experiencing crashing issues when launching Streamlabs OBS